 Understanding the Pinterest Community

 First a few basic guidelines.
-Like most social media sites Pinterest is community that exists for it’s users, not just a place for you to shamelessly drop your links.
+Like most social media sites Pinterest is a community that exists for it’s users, not just a place for you to shamelessly drop your links.
 While some self promotion is expected and tolerated, the more it’s not about you, the better.
 The best way to get an understanding of what the Pinterest community likes is to look at the Pinterest Popular Page.
 Generally speaking Pinterest is about aspirations, dreams, and things people want to do to make their lives better and more enjoyable.
 Some of the most popular “pins” are crafts, recipes, fashion, makeup & cosmetics, travel, and inspirational quotes.
 If your product or service doesn’t fall into any of those categories, you’ll have to be a little more creative.

 What to Pin on Pinterest Business Accounts